 A student attendee said some of her peers admitted they were confused by Net Impact's selection of Garza for the opening keynote.
 But when they heard her remarks, the student continued, it all became clear.
 As future corporate leaders, Net Impact's members have a responsibility to be proactive about issues of racial inequality.
 (In case you missed it, you can watch her remarks here.)

 Garza founded Black Lives Matter with a post on Facebook in the wake of the Trayvon Martin murder, for which shooter George Zimmerman was acquitted based on Florida's dubious "stand your ground" law.
-She called the post a "love letter" -- a love letter "to people who look like me, reminding us that our lives actually do matter."
+She called the post a "love letter"—a love letter "to people who look like me, reminding us that our lives actually do matter."

 The movement evolved from a post to a hashtag to nearly 50 networks around the world.
 It has root in Garza's bold statement of encouragement and call to action, but she insisted the movement began far before her now famous words.

 "We did not create this movement," she said before a packed hall in the Pennsylvania Convention Center.
 "This movement is a part of a long arc in the black freedom movement ...
 We are proud participants in the long arc of history ...
-Because any time you deny human beings their right to be human, there will be a response -- a resistance.
+Because any time you deny human beings their right to be human, there will be a response—a resistance.
 It’s in our blood."

 While Black Lives Matter is a staple in today's headlines and cable news shows, many Americans are still confused about what this movement is and if they should participate.
-So, in the context of our ongoing conversation around the corporate role in Black Lives Matter and racial equity, we wanted to get at the question: What can you -- as business leaders, as change-makers -- do to respond?
+So, in the context of our ongoing conversation around the corporate role in Black Lives Matter and racial equity, we wanted to get at the question: What can you—as business leaders, as change-makers—do to respond?
 Read on for our best shot at an answer.

 "This movement is not just a movement for black people," Garza insisted in Philadelphia last week.
 "It should mean something to each of you that there are people who are robbed of their fundamental humanity."

 And despite media reports, Garza insisted police violence is only a small part of what the movement hopes to address.
 Racial equity issues extend to America's mass incarceration crisis, to the gender pay gap that's still far wider for women of color, to environmental injustices spanning from New Orleans to Standing Rock.
-And while some may have a knee-jerk reaction and feel excluded, it's important to push beyond that and envision a better world for all of us, Garza insisted.
+And while some may have a knee-jerk reaction and feel excluded, it's important to push beyond that and envision a better world for all of us, Garza said.

 "There’s this thing that people do when they say, 'All lives matter,'" Garza continued.
 "It’s actually bizarre.
 Of course all lives matter ...
 Black people, indigenous people have been saying that for a really long time.
 But we don’t live in a world where all lives matter.

 " ...
 If we want to get to a world where all lives matter, the first thing we have to do is acknowledge that we don’t live in that world right now.
 We have to break the cycle of amnesia that this country was built on.
 We don’t live in a world where all lives matter.
-But we can -- if we put our minds, our hearts, our action and our energy towards it.
+But we can—if we put our minds, our hearts, our action and our energy towards it.
 So yes, all lives matter.
-And for all lives to matter, black lives must matter too."
+And for all lives to matter, black lives must matter, too."

 So, what does that mean at the practical level, particularly for those who are seeking their place?
 For some, it's joining a local civic association or dedicating your career to a certain cause.
 But for others, it can be much simpler, Garza said.